Kehsee is a solicitor who loves practising in Family Law.

 Monetary and sentimental value

 How jewelry is treated during property settlement proceedings will vary depending on the facts of each case.
 There is no fixed position as to how jewelry should be treated.

 Parties often choose to exclude jewelry from the property pool due to its sentimental value.
 This may be true in cultures where jewelry is commonly exchanged as gifts from family members for the married couple.
 In this instance, it may be important to consider who was the intended recipient of the gift.
 Was the gift meant to be for the equal benefit of both parties, or sole benefit of one party.

-If the jewelry is of significant value, then it may be included in the asset pool.
+If the jewellery is of significant value, then it may be included in the asset pool.
 In Damiani & Damiani FamCA 535, the parties were married for 1.5 years.
 The Wife’s engagement ring was returned to the Husband, and this was considered part of the Husband’s share of the asset pool.
-If the jewelry has been sold, then the proceeds gained will generally be included in the asset pool (Marsden & Baker FamCA 320).
+If the jewellery has been sold, then the proceeds gained will generally be included in the asset pool (Marsden & Baker FamCA 320).

 The shorter the relationship, it will be more likely that gifts received by either party will remain the property of the recipient of the gift.
-For longer relationships, it will be less relevant where the gift came from, as both parties will likely be equally entitled to the jewelry should they choose to include it as part of the asset pool.
+For longer relationships, it will be less relevant where the gift came from, as both parties will likely be equally entitled to the jewellery should they choose to include it as part of the asset pool.

 In summary, there is no fixed position on how jewellery should be treated.
 It can be treated as a gift and it can be excluded due to its sentimental value.
 However, where parties have opted to include jewellery as part of the property pool, the Court has not objected.